emeraldion/adelia/README.md

 * `MYSQL_PASSWORD` password of the user of the MySQL database server.
 * `MYSQL_DB` name of the MySQL database.

+For local development it's best to use a [local MySQL server](https://dev.mysql.com/doc/mysql-getting-started/).
+I use [MAMP](https://www.mamp.info/) on Mac OS X, but you can also run MySQL server in [a Docker container](https://hub.docker.com/r/mysql/mysql-server/).

 ### SQLite

 Set this variable to configure Adelia to use a SQLite database: